New College of Florida: Cost of attendance

 For the 2021–22 school year, tuition and fees for in-state residents amounted to $6,916.
 Tuition and fees for both out-of-state residents and international students totaled $29,944, or $832 per credit hour.
 New College charges both in-state and out-of-state residents $10,892 for room and board each academic year.
 For international students, the cost of room and board at New College is $12,992.
 These costs have been stable for several years through 2022.
 For master's degree students, the cost of first-year tuition and fees is $11,383.92 for in-state residents, and $28,067.28 for out-of-state and international students.
 On average, New College students take on the least debt compared to undergraduates from any other school in the state university System.
 Only 33% of New College students took on any loans with an average loan of about $5500.
-At comparable institutions, 53% of students took on loans with an average loan of approximately $6300.
+At comparable institutions, 53% of students took on loans with an average loan of approximately $6,300.
 New College offers scholarships to the majority of admitted students.

 Cross College Alliance

-The Cross College Alliance is composed of five institutions: New College of Florida, Ringling College of Art and Design, The Ringling/FSU, State College of Florida Sarasota-Manatee, and University of South Florida Sarasota-Manatee.
+The Cross College Alliance is composed of five institutions: New College of Florida, Ringling College of Art and Design, The Ringling, State College of Florida, Manatee–Sarasota, and University of South Florida Sarasota–Manatee.
 The alliance aims to foster community among these local organizations through shared resources.
 Students at New College of Florida may cross-register at any of the three other colleges in the alliance.